Norway, Ireland and Spain say they are recognizing a Palestinian state in a historic move

 He said that the recognition could impede efforts to return Israel’s hostages being held in Gaza and makes a cease-fire less likely by “rewarding the jihadists of Hamas and Iran.”
 He also threatened to recall Israel’s ambassador to Spain if the country takes a similar position.

+Regarding the Israeli decision to recall its ambassador in Oslo, Gahr Støre said “we will take note of that.
+This is a government with which we have many disagreements.
+What we agree on is to condemn Hamas’s cruel attack on Oct.
+7.”

-Palestinian President Mahmoud Abbas welcomed Norway’s recognition of a Palestinian state and called on other countries to follow.
+Palestinian President Mahmoud Abbas, speaking after Norway’s announcement, welcomed the move and called on other countries to follow.

 In a statement carried by the official Wafa news agency, Abbas said Norway’s decision will enshrine “the Palestinian people’s right to self-determination” and support efforts to bring about a two-state solution with Israel.

+Turkey also applauded the decision, calling it an important step toward the restoration of the “usurped rights of the Palestinians.”

+The Turkish Foreign Ministry also said the move would help “Palestine gain the status it deserves in the international community.”

-Associated Press writers Jan M. Olsen in Copenhagen, Denmark, Jill Lawless in London and Joseph Krauss in Jerusalem contributed to this story.
+Wilson reported from Barcelona, Spain, and Krauss from Dubai, United Arab Emirates.
+Associated Press writers Jan M. Olsen in Copenhagen, Denmark and Jill Lawless in London contributed to this story.

 Credit: AP